 1. What is legal fee analysis?

 Legal fee analysis is the comprehensive review and analysis of attorney fees and costs by an outside party in a legal matter.
-Professionals who routinely perform outside legal fee analysis include attorney fee experts, special fee masters, bankruptcy fee examiners, fee dispute mediators, and legal bill auditors.
+Professionals who routinely perform outside legal fee analysis include attorney fee experts, special fee masters, bankruptcy fee examiners, fee dispute neutrals, and legal bill auditors.

 2. What is the difference between attorney fee experts and legal bill auditors?